LoginRadius/php-sdk/README.md

 >Disclaimer<br>
 <br>
->This library is meant to help you with a quick implementation of the LoginRadius platform and also to serve as a reference point for the LoginRadius API.
-Keep in mind that it is an open source library, which means you are free to download and customize the library functions based on your specific application needs.
+>This library is meant to help you with a quick implementation of the LoginRadius platform and also to serve you as a reference point for the LoginRadius API.
+Please be aware that it is an open source library, which means you are free to download and customize the library functions based on your specific application needs.

 ## Installation